Breast pump rentals are available through the The Boutique at MMC

 - Your baby no longer has a medical need for supplementation

-In order for your baby to receive donor breast milk, you must also be actively working on increasing your own breast milk supply by latching, pumping, hand expression, etc. If you need help, please ask to speak with one of our Lactation Consultants.
+In order for your baby to receive pasteurized donor breast milk, you must also be actively working on increasing your own breast milk supply by latching, pumping, hand expression, etc. If you need help, please ask to speak with one of our Lactation Consultants.

 Can I continue to give my baby donor breast milk after I leave the hospital?